yaffalhakim1/yaffalhakim1/README.md

 React/NextJs and Flutter Developer
 ----------------------------------

 Hi there!
-I'm a final year student with a passion for web development.
 I have experience working with React JS, NextJS, Flutter and I am always looking to learn more.
 I'm dedicated to creating clean, functional, and responsive web applications that provide an excellent user experience.
 When I'm not coding, I enjoy staying up-to-date with the latest trends in technology and spending time with my friends and family.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [portfolio](http://yafialhakim.vercel.app)